-You need to make sure that the users not only use the app by themselves but also recommend it to others.
+You need to make sure that the users not only open the app by themselves but also recommend it to others.
 If you are a growing company, then a good design will make a pleasant initial impression on users and therefore attract the audience.
 How much does it cost to design an app?
-The cost depends on how many features and screens you want to see in your app.
+Mobile app design cost depends on how many features and screens you want to see in your app.

-There are several ways to make a pleasant first impression on the user.
+There are several ways to make a good first impression on users.

 Simplicity and clarity

-To make the app simple means to make it convenient to use.
-The design here isn’t about how an app looks but how it works and how the elements are arranged logically.
-Use familiar symbols and phrases to make the app easier to navigate.
+To design an app to be simple, means to make it convenient to use.
+Design here isn’t just about how your app looks but how it works and how the elements are arranged logically.
+Use familiar symbols and phrases to make your app easier to navigate.

 Colors, illustrations, and animations should suit the theme of an app.
 People rarely like chaotic, flashy designs — this can alienate users.
 Compare these two designs.
 The first one has too many different colors, it looks clumsy.
 The second design also includes several accent colors but doesn’t look chaotic — all the colors fit together.

 There is no need to overload an interface with unnecessary elements.
 There shouldn’t be lots of texts, and the format needs to be optimized for smartphone screens.
-To make the interface simple, place the key functions in the foreground, the content should be in the center of attention.
+To make an interface simple, place key functions in the foreground, as content should be in the center of attention.

 Tips and hints

 If an app is complex, it is necessary to give users tips: not only in difficult moments but through the entire process of onboarding.
-Onboarding helps users to understand how the app works — at this stage tips are crucial.
-Give users the opportunity to skip instructions because some of them download the app for the second time and onboarding is no longer needed.
+Onboarding helps users understand how your app works — at this stage, tips are crucial.
+Give users an opportunity to skip instructions because some of them download your app for the second time and onboarding is no longer needed.

 No matter how beautiful your design is, an app is nothing without convenient navigation.
-Use familiar patterns to make the navigation easier.
+Use familiar patterns to make navigation easier.
 After all, the more familiar, the easier to use.
-For example, the hamburger menu is an outdated feature, and the tab bar is native and intuitive.
+For example, “hamburger menu” is an outdated feature, and “tab bar” is native and intuitive.
 On the one hand, it makes all apps similar.
-But on the other hand, it is very important that the app has no obstacles for users.
+But on the other hand, it is very important to avoid obstacles for users.

-Another tip: make the button size comfortable for fingers.
+Another tip: make button size comfortable for fingers.
 Take the thumb area into account: most often, we hold smartphones with only one hand.
-You need to make sure that all the main elements are in this area, so the user doesn’t need to change the grip.
+You need to make sure that all the main elements are in this area, so users don’t need to change the grip.
 The larger the display, the smaller the thumb area.